-8.8 MINISTRY OF DEFENCE
+12.9 MINISTRY OF DEFENCE

-The HM Naval Base is able to accept up to two Nuclear Powered Warships (NPW) at the designated Z berths.
+The HM Naval Base is able to accept up to two Nuclear Powered Warships (NPW) at the designated Operational Berths.
 The Ministry of Defence (MoD) is responsible for the operations at the HM Naval Base.
 An emergency involving a release of radioactive material (real or potential) requires emergency arrangements to be in place, including an alert procedure to the civil power and civil emergency services.

-In February 2005 the Ministry of Defence undertook a Hazard Identification and Risk Evaluation 1 as part of their compliance with The Radiation (Emergency Preparedness and Public Information) Regulations 2004 (REPPIR 2004) 2.
+In Feb 2008 (reviewed Oct 2013) the Ministry of Defence undertook a Hazard Identification and Risk Evaluation as part of their compliance with The Radiation (Emergency Preparedness and Public Information) Regulations 2004 (REPPIR 2004) .
 The supporting analysis for the NPW accident conditions was provided by Rolls Royce Naval Marine (RRNM), Derby, who is also the delegated nuclear plant design authority.
 The assessment report concluded that the operator continued to need an Operator's Emergency Plan.
 This plan is termed the "On-site" plan.

-In the event of an accident leading to a nuclear emergency, both the HM Naval Base and Ministry of Defence have accident and emergency arrangements in place to effectively manage the subsequent accident situation.
+In the event of an accident leading to a nuclear emergency, both the HM Naval Base and Ministry of Defence have emergency arrangements in place to effectively manage the subsequent accident situation.
 These arrangements provide maximum protection for all key groups of individuals within the Gibraltar Naval Base.

 A continual cycle of exercises and audits has demonstrated that these emergency arrangements work well.
-In the unlikely event of a reactor accident, decisions on actions such as evacuation, sheltering and the taking of Potassium lodate Tablets (PITs) by persons within the Naval Base are based on information and data supplied from the NPW and supporting Nuclear Accident Response Organisation (NARO).
+In the unlikely event of a reactor emergency, decisions on actions such as evacuation, sheltering and the taking of Stable Iodine Tablets (SITs) by persons within the Naval Base are based on information and data supplied from the NPW and supporting Nuclear Emergency Response Organisation (NERO).

 Specialist technical cells aid the interpretation of the accident scenario and the appropriate accident mitigation measures.
-In addition, a Reactor Accident Monitoring System and mobile monitoring units will supply further information.
+In addition, a Reactor Emergency Monitoring System and mobile monitoring units will supply further information.